-Treatment must be provided for all temporary HAB-related discharges to water of the state.
+Treatment must be provided for all temporary HAB-related discharges to waters of the state.
 Treatment may be provided by on-site permanent treatment units or by temporary treatment (i.e. trailer-mounted filtration or other temporary filtration).

-Unless approved by Ohio EPA through Item L of this Part, backwashes associated with the increased powdered activated carbon (PAC) addition rates shall have a solids settling process prior to discharging to the receiving water to prevent violations of water quality standards in OAC 3745-1.
-Separation should be maintained between per-oxidant feed location and PAC feed locations to prevent potential interference.
+Unless approved by Ohio EPA through Part II, Item L, backwashes associated with the increased powdered activated carbon (PAC) addition rates shall have a solids settling process prior to discharging to the receiving water to prevent violations of water quality standards in OAC 3745-1.
+Separation should be maintained between pre-oxidant feed location and PAC feed location to prevent potential interference.

 In addition, sludge removal should be increased.
-None of these solids shall be discharged directly to the waters of the State.
+None of these solids shall be discharged directly to waters of the State.